DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Start out by putting images and a metadata excel file in the import directory on the local filesystem, then run the ``Import`` command in the DSA, from the ``Imported`` folder in the ``SEER`` collection.
 The images will now appear in the ``Imported`` folder in the DSA.

 Click on an individual image (an item view of the image) to view the redaction controls.
-Click on the ``Redact`` controls for any pieces of textual metadata and any of the non-primary images that should be redacted.
+Click on the ``Redact`` controls for any pieces of textual metadata and any of the associated images that should be redacted.
 Then click the ``Process`` button at the bottom of the page.

 At this point, a copy of the original image without any redaction will appear in the ``Original`` folder, so that a pre-redaction record is kept.
 The redacted image will be moved to the ``Processed`` folder, and any pieces of metadata that were redacted will now be deleted.
-Any non-primary images that were redacted will also be deleted.
+Any associated images that were redacted will also be deleted.

 Click on the ``Finish`` button at the bottom of the page, and the image will be moved to the ``Finished`` folder.
 Click on the folder view of the ``Finished`` folder, and then click ``Export Recent`` to export this redacted image, which will then be copied to the export directory on the local filesystem.